Wegovy Side Effects and How to Treat Them

 • If Wegovy (semaglutide) side effects are affecting your daily life, or if you’re worried you may have a serious side effect, speak to a doctor straight away.

-The most common side effects, affecting around around 1 in 10 people are:
+The most common side effects, affecting around more than one in 10 people, are:

 • headache